Minnesota officer who fatally shot Daunte Wright freed

 Potter was released from the Minnesota Correctional Facility-Shakopee and will be on supervised release until December 21, when her two-year term sentence for manslaughter expires.

-Corrections spokesman Andny Skoogman said in a news release that Potter will live in Wisconsin during the supervised release.
+Corrections spokesman Andy Skoogman said in a news release that Potter will live in Wisconsin during the supervised release.

 Minnesota law requires those sent to prison to serve two-thirds of their sentence behind bars and the remaining time on supervised release, Mr Skoogman said.
 In Potter’s case, she served 16 months of her two-year sentence.